 CLiF would like to introduce or re-introduce you to Geof Hewitt of Calais, VT.
 Geof is the author of four poetry volumes and the Poetry Slam Laureate of Vermont.
 He also plays the nose flute (see photo).
 CLiF created the outline below to help students of all ages think about his poems and poetry.

-Watch Geof’s presentation from Wednesday, October 28, here.
+Watch a clip of Geof’s presentation from CLiF’s Virtual Author’s Series here.

 Things to think about:

 - How do you describe a poem?